tj/mocha-matrix/Readme.md

 # mocha-matrix

-  Mocha matrix test reporter for the browser
+  Mocha matrix test reporter for the browser.

 ## Installation